JoshuaGrams/philtre2d/doc/engine/matrix.md

 A table (`M`) containing the following:

 * `M.identity` - the do-nothing transform.
 Note that this is just a single table, so be careful not to modify it.

-* `M.matrix(x, y, radians, x_scale, y_scale, x_skew, y_skew, m)` -
+* `M.matrix(x, y, radians=0, x_scale=1, y_scale=x_scale,
-  Create a new transformation matrix.
+  x_skew=0, y_skew=0, m={})` - Create a new transformation
+  matrix.
 Since the order matters, this is the equivalent of skewing, scaling, rotating, then translating.
 All parameters except `x` and `y` are optional.
 If you pass in an existing table `m`, it will set the matrix properties on that instead of creating a new table.

 * `M.x(m, x, y, w=1)` - Use the matrix `m` to transform a
   vector.  `w` is optional and defaults to 1, but if you want to transform a direction vector, you can pass 0.
+If you're familiar with the math, you may like to know that this is
+  backwards: it actually treats '(x, y, w)' as a row vector and performs `v*m` so that transformations occur from left to right (the order in which you read english text).

 * `M.xM(m, n, out={})` - Combine two transformations `m` and `n`, putting the result in `out` (if you pass a table) or a new